 - Confirmation of use: Proof of use, such as receipts of purchase, photos of use, packaging from purchased products or salon records can help build a strong case.

-- Qualifying Injuries: You need to provide proof of your ovarian cancer or uterine cancer.
+- Qualifying injuries: You need to provide proof of your ovarian cancer or uterine cancer.

-How Much Time Do I Have to File a Hair Relaxer Lawsuit?Hair relaxer lawsuits fall under the umbrella of personal injury claims.
-Personal injury case deadlines are determined by a state's statutes of limitations.
+How Much Time Do I Have to File a Hair Relaxer Lawsuit?Hair relaxer lawsuits fall under the umbrella of personal injury claims or wrongful death claims.
+Filing deadlines are determined by a state's statutes of limitations.
 These deadlines vary by state, generally ranging from one to several years.
 A lawyer can review a victim's case and help determine their eligibility. |

 Types of Cancer Linked to Hair Relaxers